ThanAid/Chord-Estimation-Thesis/README.md

 python create_train_test.py
 ```

-* Prepares training and testing datasets in the form of pickles, fixing issues with 7 chords.
+* Prepares training and testing datasets in the form of pickles.

 #### 2. `fit_model.py`
-This script trains the 2D model using the datasets created in the previous step.
+This script trains the 2D model  for the task of root prediction, using the datasets created in the previous step.

 **Usage**:
 ```bash